 If the significance of the patient's abnormalities is not fully understood, they can be sent home with nothing but a vague explanation of indigestion.
 Over the next several hours and days at home, a heart attack victim can suffer more attacks - minor or severe - and may face long-term damage or death.

 Patients and their family members often express hesitation towards filing a lawsuit.
 The attorneys at Younker Hyde Macfarlane want to emphasize that the consequences of medical malpractice are very expensive, and victims deserve ample compensation for their pain and suffering.
 Our expert legal team can provide you with the exceptional representation you need.
-Contact us today to schedule a consultation.
+Message us online today or call our office at (801) 335-7025 to schedule a consultation.

 They were extremely knowledgeable, extremely helpful experts.
 The team helped me with all aspects of my case, including medical and financial, and understood that it affected more than me but also my family.- Jill S.